GDPR email marketing: What you need to know

 General Data Protection Regulation (GDPR) is one of the prominent data privacy laws[2] which protects digital privacy and regulates different kinds of online consent.

-It was launched in 2018, and it applies to organizations operating under European Union (EU).
-GDPR has a significant impact on companies, especially on their marketing departments.
+It was launched in 2018, and it applies to organizations operating under the European Union (EU).
+GDPR has a significant impact on companies, especially on their departments with direct marketing purposes.

 Failure to comply with these regulations results in a fine of up to €20 million or $24.1 million, equivalent to 4% of annual global turnover.